jhpyle/docassemble/_docs/fields.md

 For more information about how to use machine learning variables, see the [machine learning section].

+## <a name="hidden"></a>Hidden field

+`input type: hidden` results in an invisible field that can only be changed from its default value by [JavaScript].

+{% include side-by-side.html demo="fields-hidden" %}

+This can be useful if you want fields to be populated by the [address autocomplete] feature but you do not want the fields to be shown to the user.

+If you think you need to use `input type: hidden`, but you are not using the [address autocomplete] feature and you have not written your own [JavaScript] code to populate the field, then you most likely should not use `input type: hidden`, and should perhaps use a [`code`] block instead.
+The `input type: hidden` feature exists solely for interacting with [JavaScript] and is not part of **docassemble**'s [logic system].

+No browser-based input validation is performed on a field with `input
+type: hidden`.
+If you need input validation on a `input type: hidden` field, use [`validation code`].
+An error message cannot be displayed next to a hidden field.

+{% include side-by-side.html demo="fields-hidden-autocomplete" %}

 ## <a name="raw"></a><a name="raw"></a>Raw data